rcgsheffield/sheffield_hpc/stanage/software/libs/nag.rst

 Testing
 -------

 Run an example program (as detailed above).
 The run_example copies the relevant Fortran code file & associated data, compiles & executes the test.
-Note: the example code contains a function call the relevant pre-built NAG library function.
+Note: the example code contains a function call to the relevant pre-built NAG library function.